PoisotLab/ms_network_prediction/manuscript.md

 predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data for improving our prediction of interaction networks.

-However, in the process of writing this manuscript we later found trait data associated with this system collected by [@citationhere].
-This emphasises the need for open data to make the prediction of species interaction networks.
+For example @Krasnov2016TraPhy collected traits data for this system that could be added to the model.
+However, trait data were not publicly available and emphasises the need for open data to make the prediction of species interaction networks.

 # A Roadmap Toward Predicting Species Interaction Networks across Space